jonathaneunice/quoter/README.rst

     <!-- content ends here -->

 This clearly goes beyond "simply wrapping some text with other text."
-The output format varies widely, corectly interpreting CSS Selector-based controls, using void/self-closing elements where needed, and specialized markup.
-The HTML quoter and its companion XML quoter are competitive in power and simplicity with bespoke markup-generating packges.
+The output format varies widely, correctly interpreting CSS Selector-based controls, using void/self-closing elements where needed, and specialized markup.
+The HTML quoter and its companion XML quoter are competitive in power and simplicity with bespoke markup-generating packages.

 Finally, ``quoter`` provides a drop-dead simple, highly functional, ``join`` function::